drewhart/geonomics_docs/sphinx_dir/doc.rst

-for each neighboring cell, where the weights are the relative cell permeabilities (i.e. the relative probabilities that an :py:`Individual` would move into each of the 8 neighboring cells); this works best for non-monotonic, complex permeability :py:`Scape`\s (e.g. a DEM of a mountainous region that is used as a permeability :py:`Scape`).
-(The :py:`Land` is surrounded by a margin of 0-permeability cells before the :py:`_MovementSurface` is calculated, such that :py:`Land` edges are treated as barriers to movement.)
-The class consists principally of a 3d Numpy array (x by y by z, where x and y are the dimensions of the :py:`Land` and z is the length of the vector of values used to approximate the distributions in each cell.
+for each neighboring cell, where the weights are the relative cell permeabilities (i.e. the relative probabilities that an :py:`Individual` would move into each of the 8 neighboring cells); this works best for non-monotonic, complex permeability :py:`Layer`\s (e.g. a DEM of a mountainous region that is used as a permeability :py:`Layer`).
+(The :py:`Landscape` is surrounded by a margin of 0-permeability cells before the :py:`_MovementSurface` is calculated, such that :py:`Landscape` edges are treated as barriers to movement.)
+The class consists principally of a 3d Numpy array (x by y by z, where x and y are the dimensions of the :py:`Landscape` and z is the length of the vector of values used to approximate the distributions in each cell.

 -----------------------